Charlotte Young, International Board Certified Lactation Consultant (IBCLC)

 I’m passionate about a holistic approach to infant feeding and parenting, ie exploring how each area impacts on another; searching to address the cause not the symptom.
 I feel many health systems fail to link intricate systems and processes, and thus do not recognise that a problem in one area can cause a symptom elsewhere – treating the latter will not resolve the cause.
 They also often fail to understand the significance of emotional and mental support alongside practical help for families who experience problems; the profound impact that the quality of care can have and underestimate the strength of maternal emotion.
 Many mothers use words such as “guilt” when describing problems involving their infant – processing feelings at this time is as significant as the hands on help.

-My other specialist areas are starting solids and prematurity – I am passionate about promoting evidence based care for our most vulnerable members of society.
+My other specialist areas are faltering growth, starting solids, prematurity , biological norms and psychological development.
+I’m passionate about promoting evidence based care for our most vulnerable members of society.
 Currently many systems in place within the UK, do not reflect best practice as evidence suggests – as parts of Australia clearly demonstrate.
-I am in the processing of developing a UK campaign alongside Health Professionals from both the UK and New Zealand to raise awareness – more news coming soon!”

 Charlotte Young IBCLC